 The "target" and "maximum" figures appearing in the table above represent the maximum cash payout under the individual executives' Executive Management Bonus Plan awards as of the date the incentive was fixed.
 The actual payout to each individual named in the table above has been determined and paid prior to the date of this proxy statement.
-That amount was in each case less than the maximum (approximately 67% of the maximum, in the case of the Chief Executive Officer).
+That amount was in each case less than the maximum (approximately 50% of the maximum, in the case of the Chief Executive Officer).
 The respective actual payments are described below, and appear above in the Summary Compensation Table under the heading "Non-Equity Plan Compensation."
 Because each non-equity incentive plan award has been settled and paid, the future payout under such awards as of the date of this proxy statement is in each case zero.
-The "grant date fair value" figures appearing in the table above, which are the computed fair values of stock option awards, are computed as described in note 2 to the Summary Compensation Table.